Deadly Bangladesh blaze shows up safety gaps three years after factory collapse

-DHAKA Bangladesh's safety inspectors twice extended an operating license at a food and cigarette packaging plant in the capital Dhaka without making physical checks.
+DHAKA (Reuters) - Bangladesh's safety inspectors twice extended an operating license at a food and cigarette packaging plant in the capital Dhaka without making physical checks.

 That breach of rules is now being investigated by the government after a fire at the Tampaco Foils factory killed at least 39 people last month.